Skip to main content

 Step 3

 Create a checklist of the actions your organisation will focus on in the next 30, 60, 90 days.
 Prioritise actions labelled “foundational” where you have not yet implemented them.
-Use the information on about each action to create a plan tailored to your organisation.
+Use the information on each action to create a plan tailored to your organisation.

 A person standing by a whiteboard, reading what is written